 Historical memory is an important part of how individuals, nations and communities construct their identities and understand their relationship to each other.
 However it isn't currently part of the school curriculum across Europe.

 On this project I worked with colleagues in Spain, Italy, Norway, Poland and Slovenia to develop a methodology for bringing the concept of historical memory into classroom teaching.
 Each country piloted the methodology with a group of students, exploring their chosen subject area through the lens of historical memory.
-Together with oral historian Tracy Craggs, I worked with a Year 9 History group at the Co-operative Academy in Leeds to explore the history of D-Day and the Second World War through the memories and experiences of individuals who experienced it first hand.
-As part of this work students interviewed a group of people with memories of the Second World War and visited the Royal Armouries Museum to see and handle weapons and uniform.
+Together with oral historian Tracy Craggs, I worked with a Year 9 History group at the Co-operative Academy in Leeds to explore the history of D-Day and the Second World War through the memories and experiences of the people who were there.
+As part of this work students interviewed Second World War veterans and visited the Royal Armouries Museum to see and handle weapons and uniform.
 They explored the nature and purpose of remembrance, the way in which the Second World War has affected subsequent generations, and how politicians and the media use Second World War imagery to manipulate public opinion.

 The project was a challenge for the students (and for us!) but feedback was very positive, particularly about interviewing the witnesses and their day exploring the Royal Armouries Museum.
 Here are some of the things teachers and students have said: